SnapSearch/SnapSearch-Clients/README.md

 There's 2 types of libraries included, most of them are libraries that are ran on the application level.
 However some are ran on the HTTP server level.
 The libraries in `http_servers` are not as configurable as the application level libraries.
 You should only use them if your server does not involve any server side programming language.

-For specific usage instructions navigate to the top level directories and then to specific frameworks provided.
+For specific usage and installation instructions navigate to the top level directories and then to specific frameworks provided.

+Please submit pull-requests for new libraries and middlewares.
+We're always happy to have more.

 API Documentation for http://snapsearch.io/
 -------------------------------------------